sparkles-dev/ng-router-for-functional-programmers/README.md

-In object-oriented style, it's possible to inject services into `CanActivate` and `Resolve` implementations, since both are "annotated" with `@Injectable()` decorator.
+In object-oriented style, it's possible to inject services into `CanActivate` and `Resolve` implementations, since the implementing classes are "annotated" with `@Injectable()` decorator.

 In functional programming style, we can do the same thing by writing the dependency as an argument of the factory function.
-To make it work, we need to add the dependency to the factory provider:
+This works by adding a dependency to the factory provider:
 `{ provide: FOOBAR_RESOLVER_BETA, useFactory: foobarResolverBeta, deps: [ RemoteDataService ]}`.

-An instance of `RemoteDataService` is then injected to the factory function and the resolve lambda expression returns data by delegating to the service.
+An instance of `RemoteDataService` is then injected to the factory function and the lambda-style resolver is going to return data by delegating to the service.

 ```ts
 export const FOOBAR_RESOLVER_BETA = new InjectionToken<Resolve<any>>('foobar-resolver.beta');